ibou02/byng/README.md

 # Byng

-Byng is a search engine made with c++
+Byng is a search engine made with C++

 # Deployment instructions
 Byng deployment requires Vagrant ,Virtualbox et Ansible.It's also recommended to deploy Bing in an Unix environment.